BOOKS OF POETRY

 together - in clear metaphysical air.

-poems Xlibris, 2014 - softcover, 79 pages 10 images by permission Penn.
-Bureau of Mining and Reclamation order from Xlibris - softcover or ebook What is time?
+Xlibris, 2014 - 79 pages 10 images by permission Penn.
+Bureau of Mining and Reclamation softcover or ebook What is time?
 That haunting question is pondered by everyone who lives long enough to see its effects at work around them.
 In this verse novel, the concept of time is tracked across decades in the life of one unfortunate but extraordinary woman.
 The tale unfolds in a coal-mining community in Pennsylvania, a cruelly decisive context for her and everyone around her.
-Time after Time is a record of the most intimate yet mysterious force any of us ever encounters. |
+Time after Time is a record of the most intimate yet mysterious force which any of us ever encounters. |

 Sarah's Revelation - I